ura-design-system/isomerpages-boa/resources/news/_posts/2020-04-01-BOA-Professional-Practice-Examination-2020.md

 ### **Board of Architects Professional Practice Examination 2020**

-1. The Board of Architects will be holding an examination in Professional Practice in **November 2020**.
+1. The Board of Architects will be holding an examination in Professional Practice in **November 2020** (subjected to changes in view of the current COVID-19 situation).

 2. Graduates from the National University of Singapore (NUS), the Singapore University of Technology and Design (SUTD) and other recognised Schools of Architecture, who wish to sit for the examination must have registered as Professional Practice Examination Candidates and obtained not less than twenty four (24) months of practical experience in architectural work.
 This should include practical experience in architectural work in Singapore for a continuous period of at least twelve (12) months.